 - Problems not detected during pregnancy

-- Failure to detect serious abnormalities pre-birth
+- Failure to detect severe abnormalities pre-birth

-- Errors during Ante-Natal care Injury or death due to medical instruments and/or anaesthetics or inadequate suturing
+- Errors during Ante-Natal care: Injury or death due to medical instruments and/or anaesthetics or inadequate suturing

 Coleman Legal LLP